nitaclaris/Pregnancy-intention-and-Maternal-Bonding/README.md

-# Maternal-Attitudes-and-Infant-Bonding-in-AGYW

-A Stata Analysis for The effect of pregnancy intention on Maternal Attitude, Adjustment and Bonding Post-Pregnancy among Adolescent Girls and Young Women in Southwestern Kenya
+# Maternal Attitudes and Infant Bonding in AGYW

 ## Project Overview